bitfinity-network/bit-fusion-sdk/solidity/docs.md

 ## Prerequisites

-Before running any scripts, ensure you have the following:xw
+Before running any scripts, ensure you have the following:

 - Forge CLI installed
 - Access to an Ethereum RPC endpoint